Category Archives: Uniforms

 Girl Scouts Highest Awards

-The Girl Scout Gold Award, Silver Award, and Bronze Award prove you’ve got what it takes to build a better today—and tomorrow.
+The Girl Scout Bronze, Silver, and Gold Awards prove you’ve got what it takes to build a better today—and tomorrow.

 Picture of a piece of craft foam with the post of a pin sticking through it.
 The picture was taken on the back side (the inside) of a vest.